Banco Santander S.A. (SAN) and the Battle of Fundamentals vs. Technicals

 SAN’s Market Performance

-SAN stocks went down by -1.69% for the week, with a monthly jump of 2.35% and a quarterly performance of 12.94%, while its annual performance rate touched 67.97%.
-The volatility ratio for the week stands at 2.21% while the volatility levels for the past 30 days are set at 2.26% for Banco Santander S.A..
-The simple moving average for the period of the last 20 days is -2.06% for SAN stocks with a simple moving average of 35.16% for the last 200 days.
+SAN stocks went down by -3.11% for the week, with a monthly drop of -5.77% and a quarterly performance of 6.19%, while its annual performance rate touched 65.83%.
+The volatility ratio for the week stands at 2.13% while the volatility levels for the past 30 days are set at 2.25% for Banco Santander S.A..
+The simple moving average for the period of the last 20 days is -3.41% for SAN stocks with a simple moving average of 31.58% for the last 200 days.

 Stock Fundamentals for SAN